HALT: 4 Common Early Sobriety Triggers That Slip People Up

 There is a quote by Caroline Knapp who wrote a wonderful biography called Drinking a Love Story

-One of the reasons that groups like AA are so effective is that community and connection fill that void in early sobriety.
+Groups like AA are effective for several reasons.
+One key reason is that they offer community and connection.
+This support fills the void in early sobriety.
 Our online community serves the same purpose of replacing the isolation of addicted drinking with connection.
 Not just connection to other people within the community, but reconnecting with yourself through writing out your story.

 The emptiness, loneliness, and boredom are not there because you stopped drinking, they were created by the addiction.
-Reaching out and reaching within can help you beat those triggers and build back a better life than you ever had before you started drinking.
+Reaching out to others can help you beat those triggers.
+Looking within yourself can also contribute.
+Together, these actions build back a better life than you ever had before you started drinking.

 For more thoughts on the Lonely/Bored trigger and how to beat it here are several posts from our Boozemusings Blog: